The following types of construction do not require a permit

 - One story detached accessory buildings used as tool or storage sheds, playhouses or similar uses.
 The projected floor area cannot exceed 200 square feet.*

-- Fences and masonry walls 7’ high or less do not require a building permit* However, all fences and walls that exceed 6' in height require special approval from zoning.
+- Fences and masonry walls 7’ high or less do not require a building permit* However, all residential walls or fences over 30 inches high must have a site plan review for Zoning Compliance.

 - Retaining walls not over 4’ high, when measured from the bottom of footing to the top of the wall or retaining less than 3 feet of earth.